Skip to main content

 • Cycle-Based, which rotates ownership on a fixed cycle

 Learn more in the Round Robin documentation.
-If an alert needs to be handed off to another group, you can use an Escalate target.
-This triggers the destination team’s escalation policy in parallel, while the original policy continues executing.
+If an alert needs to be handed off to another group (such as a Team or Service), you can use an Escalate target.
+This triggers the target’s escalation policy in parallel, while the original policy continues executing.

 If your alert source sends a re-trigger event, Rootly will re-page the responder who last acknowledged the alert.
 If the alert remains unacknowledged, escalation continues according to the policy’s steps.